Struc-Bench: Are Large Language Models Really Good at Generating Complex Structured Data?: Introduction

-\textit{Second, there is a lack of fine-grained evaluation and comprehensive benchmarks} of LLMs performance.
+\textit{Second, there is a lack of evaluation metrics} of structured tabular data generation.
 Existing benchmarks often rely on rudimentary objective metrics such as word overlap to measure the accuracy of the content generated by the model~\cite{li2023sequence,wu2021text,pietruszka2022stable}.
 This may be insufficient for evaluating whether LLMs can generate structured output, as an ideal evaluation metric ought to also consider the format of generated content.

-Third, is there potential for enhancing the performance of current LLMs to better \textit{follow human natural language inputs, thereby generating outputs with the accurate format and error-free content?}
+Third, there is a lack of methods to enhance the performance of current LLMs to better \textit{follow natural language inputs and generate tabular outputs with the correct format.}

-This work aims to fill in these gaps in the literature and expand on both the evaluation metrics and training datasets for LLMs generating structured output.
-Our contributions are summarized as: